-Students have unlimited access to Counseling Center services.
+Students have unlimited access to the Office of Counseling and Wellness.
 Some students get what they need in only one session.
 Others may need more, or prefer to see a counselor on a regular basis throughout the year.
 It all depends on what you and your counselor feel is necessary.

 Can the counselors prescribe medications if I need them?

 No. Only a licensed medical professional can prescribe.
 If you and your counselor decide that you might be a good candidate for medication, your counselor will assist in getting you evaluated with the Albany Family Practice Group, your primary care physician back home, or we can refer you to a local psychiatrist.
 Whatever you prefer.

 What if I wanted to attend counseling, but I don't want to use the services of the ACPHS counselors?

 The ACPHS counselors will refer you to a qualified mental health professional in the area.
 Keep in mind, however, that an “outside” professional will charge a fee that you will be responsible for.
 Sometimes your health insurance will cover the fee, other times you may have to pay “out-of-pocket.”

 What if I feel as though I'm in crisis and I can't wait until my scheduled appointment with my ACPHS counselor?